 This document was developed in response to the National Healthy Schools Programme and the Sex and Relationship Education Guidance DfES 2000.
-At Trafalgar Community Infant School this policy will be called 'Relationship Education'.
+This policy is also in line with the new RSE statutory government guidance 2020.
+At Trafalgar Community Infant School this policy will be called 'Relationship Education' as we believe this reflects what we teach our children at an age-appropriate level.

-This policy should be read in conjunction with the following policies:-
+This policy should be read in conjunction with the following policies: -

 - Personal, Social, Health Education and Citizenship

 - Religious Education

 - Health and Safety

+- Computing

 - Confidentiality

 - Child Protection

 - Safeguarding

+- Science Policy

+- Equality Policy

+- Anti-bullying Policy

+- Intimate Care Policy

+- Relationship and Sex Education Guidance DfE